-This paper has presented enhanced data store clients which support client-side caching, data compression, and encryption.
-These features considerably enhance the functionality and performance of data stores and are often needed by applications.
 We have also presented a Universal Data Store Manager (UDSM) which allows applications to access multiple data stores.
 The UDSM provides common synchronous and asynchronous interfaces to each data store, performance monitoring, and a workload generator which can easily compare performance of different data stores from the perspective of the client.
-A library for implementing enhanced data store clients as well as a Java implementation of the UDSM are available as open source software.
-Enhanced data store clients are being used by IBM customers.
+Software for implementing enhanced clients and the UDSM are available as open source software and are being used by IBM customers.

-Most existing data store clients only have basic functionality and lack the range of features that we provide.
+Most existing data store clients only have basic functionality and lack a rich set of features.
 Users would significantly benefit if caching, encryption, compression, and asynchronous (nonblocking) interfaces become commonly supported in data store clients.